jwierzbi/jwierzbi.github.io/content/blog/adb-in-wsl2.rst

 :slug: adb-in-wsl2
 :lang: en
 :tags: ADB, Android, Linux, Windows, WSL, WSL2
+:description: Don't know how to connect to your Android device from Windows \
+              Subsystem for Linux (WSL2) via ADB?
+Find out from this article.

 A few weeks ago COVID-19 finally hit Taiwan (so far we've been doing pretty well) and I had to move to work from home like the rest of the world (well at